 The biggest draw in Chengdu is the cute giant pandas.
 Pandas are "afraid" of heat.
 If you want to see pandas playing outdoors, try to go around 8 to 9 am.
 They will probably go indoors to rest in their air-conditioned rooms after 10 am.

 We have access to giant panda volunteer programs that allow you to see pandas closer.
 You wouldn't have to line up at the right time to watch them.
-You could make panda cakes, watch pandas being fed, and clean their enclosures.
+You could make panda cakes, watch pandas being fed, and clean the glass of their enclosures.

 Yunnan